ai4smlab/Multi-Vehicle-Routing/README.md

 ---

-## License

-MIT

----

 ## 🙏 Acknowledgment

-We acknowledge the support of the **Interdisciplinary Research Center for Smart Mobility and Logistics at KFUPM** under Grant SmartDispatch: AI-driven Optimization for Eco-Efficient Last-Mile Delivery.
+We acknowledge the support of the **Interdisciplinary Research Center for Smart Mobility and Logistics at KFUPM** under Grant **SmartDispatch: AI-driven Optimization for Eco-Efficient Last-Mile Delivery**.